droundy/iolaus-broken/doc/iolaus.md

 which will make `iolaus command` default to using the `--test` and `--verbose` flags.
 These may be overridden on the command line for flags that have opposites, such as `--no-test`.

+If you want to set a default globally, just add the `--global` flag, as in

+    iolaus record --global --config-default --test --verbose

+Finally, if you want to set a default for all iolaus commands, just use "all" for the command:

+    iolaus all --config-default --test --verbose